 (b) A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).

-(g) A reference to writing or written includes faxes and email.
+(c) A reference to writing or written includes email.

-(h) References to clauses are to the clauses of these UK Terms and Conditions.
+(d) References to clauses are to the clauses of these UK Terms and Conditions unless otherwise stated.

-(j) A change in the legal status of the parties shall not affect the validity of this Agreement and this Agreement shall be binding on the parties and their respective permitted successors and assignees.
+(f) A change in the legal status of the parties shall not affect the validity of the Agreement and the Agreement shall be binding on the parties and their respective permitted successors and assignees.

-(k) In the event of a conflict between the various constituent parts of this Agreement, the following order of precedence shall apply:
+(g) In the event of a conflict between the various constituent parts of the Agreement, the following order of precedence will apply: